Marion (band): Attempted reformations (2006–present)

 In 2006, Harding and Cunningham reformed the band with additional guitarist Jake Evans, bassist Che Hargreaves and former Haven drummer Jack Mitchell.
 They began working on new material, and played their first live gig together as Marion in seven years on 1 April 2006 in Bath.
 Further sold-out shows were played in Manchester and London in September and December 2006, with half of the sets made up of new material.
 Cunningham stated that they were to only use the band name for initial gigs, and that they would continue working under a different name as the rest of the original band were not available.
 However, in early 2007 Harding was hospitalised after being diagnosed with infective endocarditis, caused by injecting heroin with a dirty or contaminated needle.
-Admitting that he "blew one of my heart valves from injecting heroin and crack", Harding underwent open-heart surgery and had to have a metal valve placed in his heart A handful of gigs were booked in 2008, but again cancelled after Harding contracted pneumonia.
+Admitting that he "blew one of my heart valves from injecting heroin and crack", Harding underwent open-heart surgery and had to have a metal valve placed in his heart.
+A handful of gigs were booked in 2008, but again cancelled after Harding contracted pneumonia.

 In late 2011, the original line up of the band reformed, minus drummer Murad Mousa who was replaced by Jack Mitchell.
 The band played a handful of shows, with a live album recorded at Manchester Club Academy, entitled 'Alive In Manchester' released.
 The reformation ended in 2012, with a planned studio album abandoned.
 A solo tour of Italy planned for 2013 was cancelled after Harding was hospitalised suffering chest pains.

 In 2014, it was confirmed that whilst Harding was still not clean from drugs he was now being managed by Joe Moss again.
-In Summer 2015, it was announced that Harding was to continue working under the Marion name with a new lineup leaving him as the only original member.
+In mid 2015, it was announced that Harding was to continue working under the Marion name with a new lineup leaving him as the only original member.
 The lineup featured former Twisted Wheel drummer Blair Murray.
 Moss died in October 2015.